psu13/mutable-states/content/Reading Physics.md

 - In physics, the stupidity of for-profit academic publishing is to a large extent ameliorated by the existence of the <a href="https://arxiv.org/">arXiv.org</a> web site where almost all of the recent (since the 90s) literature lives.

 - Read as many different approaches to a given subject as you can find.
-Usually if one angle makes no sense, finding a writer who looks at things different can help.
+Usually if one angle makes no sense, finding a writer who looks at things differently can help.
 This is especially true when the physicists start leaving out huge bits of math and nothing makes sense.
 Also, one of the great things about modern physics is the extent to which you can read all the way back to the original material, and much of it is still in a language that is reasonably close to our own.

 - The math and physics stack exchange sites aren't bad.
 Surprisingly.